Marysia-Software-Limited/flet-django/README.md

     ```
 * Enjoy your desktop/mobile/web flutter app.

-## Flutter view
+## View Factory Class

-- A framework based on flutter views.
-Flutter view is a function which takes page as a first argument, and returns instance of flet.View class.
+- A framework based on view factories.
+View Factory is a callable object which takes page as a first argument, and returns instance of ft.View class.
 - For simplicity, we can use view factory method of page: `page.get_view`
 - Let create a simple flutter view example in file main_app.py:
     ```python